dfrishbuter/Carabiner/README.md

 # License 📋

 Carabiner is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](./LICENSE.md) for more info.